konveyor/kai/README.md

 ### Launch the Kai backend with sample data

+> [!IMPORTANT]
+>
+> Kai is in early development and is not yet ready for production use.
+We
+> currently recommend checking out the git tag `stable` for the most stable user
+> experience.

 The quickest way to get running is to leverage sample data committed into the Kai repo along with the `podman compose up` workflow